G00406014/digital-rain-25-cpp/index.md

   Another practice I followed to was including return statements in the code, even when they aren't necessary.
 It’s considered good practice in C++ to write return statements, as it improves readability and maintainability.

-  I also kept my Main.cpp as simple and tidy as possible allowing for easy readability and naviagtion throughout the project
+  I also kept my Main.cpp as simple and tidy as possible allowing for easy readability and navigation throughout the project.

-  Reflecting back on the project, I learnt many valuable lessons in this module and in the project that i can carry on with me into the future of being an engineer
+  Reflecting back on the project, I learnt many valuable lessons in this module and in the project that i can carry on with me into the future of being a engineer.
   Throughout the project I put a strong emphasis on writing clean, well structured code and implied good coding practice styles and techniques in my project.
-  I beleive that applyin these practice will help me become a better modern C++ programmer.
+  I beleive that applying these practice will help me become a better modern C++ programmer.

 ## DigitalRain image
 Image of my digital rain project :